open-mafia/open_mafia_engine/docs/index.md

 ## Installing

-Install the latest stable version via pip:
+Install the latest stable version, with recommended dependencies, via pip:

-`pip install open_mafia_engine`
+`pip install open_mafia_engine[recommended]`

 See the [dev docs](development/installing_dev.md) to install for local development (using Poetry).